wsargent/docker-cheat-sheet/README.md

 ```

 If you're not willing to run a random shell script, please see the [installation](https://docs.docker.com/installation/) instructions for your distribution.

+If you are a complete Docker newbie, you should follow the [series of tutorials](http://docs.docker.com/linux/started/) now.

 ### Mac OS X